robertoalonsotrillo/MetaBow_MediaPipe/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Examples of how a project can be used.
+How to use the tool:

-1. Starting Server
+1. Start Server
    ```cmd
    python app.py
    ```